turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ------------------------------------------------------
 ## Array Prototype Methods: Iterators

 - Iterator methods are one of the key concepts of M2.
-If you find some extra time, make sure to read the [array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html)
+If you find some extra time, make sure to read the [array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html).
+Many students have found [this TreeHouse course](https://teamtreehouse.com/library/javascript-array-iteration-methods) to be helpful in their preparation for M2.
 ------------------------------------------------------

 ## Coding: Refactor Mod 1 Projects